-During the financial year ended 31 December 2011, communication with the shareholders was managed by the Executive Directors with the assistance of the Group's internal marketing function and the provision of third party investor relation services by Boardroom Communications Pte Ltd and more recently Ark Advisors Pte Ltd. In this manner, the Company was able to respond to investor queries as well as ensure the fair and timely dissemination of the Company's public releases.
+During the financial year ended 31 December 2012, communication with the shareholders was managed by the Executive Directors with the assistance of the Group's internal marketing function and the provision of third party investor relation services by Ark Advisors Pte Ltd. In this manner, the Company was able to respond to investor queries as well as ensure the fair and timely dissemination of the Company's public releases.

-Announcements and news releases are published via SGXNET, as well as on the Company's investor relations website (eunetworks.listedcompany. com).
-Price-sensitive information is provided to the public in a timely manner through these channels.
+Announcements and news releases are published via SGXNET, as well as on the Company's investor relations website (eunetworks. listedcompany.com).
+Price sensitive information is provided to the public in a timely manner through these channels.

-All shareholders will be sent an Annual Report together with a Notice of the Annual General Meeting which is also published through SGXNET.
+All shareholders will be sent an Annual Report together with a Notice of the AGM which is also published through SGXNET.

-The Notice of the Annual General Meeting is also advertised in a daily newspaper.
+The Notice of the AGM is also advertised in a daily newspaper.